+Victim

-Victim - When we speak to the 'victim' we will:
+When we speak to the 'victim' we will:

-- listen and take any disclosure seriously - never make them feel that they are creating a problem or be ashamed - reassure them that they will be kept safe - handle the situation with sensitivity - use proper names for body parts but record exactly any language or vocabulary used by the child - ask open questions and not lead the victim - ascertain where the abuse occurred as this may highlight 'hot spots' or vulnerable locations in our setting or within the community which may need to be revisited by either ourselves (in school) or by alerting police/partners if it is in the community - ascertain if other children witnessed this abuse - consider ongoing support within our setting - consider any referrals for external support
+- listen and take any disclosure seriously; - never make them feel that they are creating a problem or be ashamed; - handle the situation with sensitivity; - use proper names for body parts but record exactly any language or vocabulary used by the child; - ask open questions and not lead the victim; - ascertain where the abuse occurred as this may highlight 'hot spots' or vulnerable locations in our setting or within the community which may need to be revisited by either ourselves (in school) or by alerting police/external agencies if it is in the community; - ascertain if other children witnessed this abuse; - consider ongoing support within our setting; - consider any referrals for external support.

-Parents or carers of the victim will be informed (unless this would put the victim at greater risk).
-Rape, assault by penetration and sexual assaults are crimes and the DSL will have to balance the victim's wishes against their duty to protect the victim and other children within the school setting.
-If we do decide to make a referral to children's social care and/or a report to the police against the victim's wishes, this will be handled extremely carefully, the reasons will in most cases be explained to the victim and appropriate specialist support offered.
-We will also consider the following:
+If a referral is made to children's social care and/or a report to the Police against the victim's wishes, this will be handled extremely carefully, the reasons will in most cases be explained to the victim and appropriate specialist support offered.
+We may also consider the following:

-- The wishes of the victim in terms of how they want to proceed - That the victim(s) should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-(We will balance this aspect and the need to balance our duty and responsibility to protect other children) - The nature of the alleged incident(s) including might a crime have been committed and consideration of any display of harmful sexual behaviour. - The ages of the students involved - The developmental stages of the students involved - Any power imbalance between the students (e.g. is the alleged perpetrator significantly older?
-Does the victim have a disability or learning difficulty?) - If the alleged incident is a one off or a sustained pattern of abuse (the sustained pattern of abuse may not just be of a sexual nature) - That sexual violence and sexual harassment can take place within intimate personal relationships between peers - Are there ongoing risks to the victim, other children, adult students, or staff - Other related issues and wider context, including links to any forms of child exploitation
+- The nature of the alleged incident(s) including whether a crime might have been committed and consideration of any display of harmful sexual behaviour; - The ages of the pupil/s involved; - The developmental stages of the pupil/s involved; - Any power imbalance between the pupils (e.g. is the alleged perpetrator significantly older?
+Does the victim have a disability or learning difficulty?); - If the alleged incident is a one-off or a sustained pattern of abuse (the sustained pattern of abuse may not just be of a sexual nature); - That sexual violence and sexual harassment can take place within intimate personal relationships between peers; - Are there ongoing risks to the victim, other children, or staff? - Other related issues and wider context, including links to any forms of child exploitation.

-We will give all the necessary support for the victim to remain in school; however, if the trauma results in the victim being unable to do this, alternative provision or a move to another school or college will be considered to enable them to continue to receive suitable education.
-This will only be at the request of the victim (and following discussion with their parents or carers).
+We will give all the necessary support for the victim to remain in school; however, if the trauma results in the victim being unable to do this, alternative provision or a move to another school may be considered to enable them to continue to receive suitable education.